bluenuxdev/bluenuxdev/README.md

 ## 🧠 About

-> “Control is an illusion.
-We are all just nodes on a compromised network.” — *Mr. Robot*
+> "Control is an illusion.
+We are all just nodes on a compromised network." — *Mr. Robot*

 - 🎓 **Student** (France)
 - 🛡️ **HTB CPTS Candidate**